tbgicgeb/ThyPredict/README.md

 # Thypredict Pipeline

-Thypredict is a pipeline for analyzing and predicting thyroid image.
-This repository contains the essential scripts and instructions to get started.
-This pipeline has been tested on Ubuntu 22.04.4, CUDA compatible graphic card, RAM > 16GB
+Thypredict is a deep learning (DL)-based, three-stage diagnostic pipeline for distinguishing NIFTP from a wide spectrum of thyroid lesions, including benign and malignant mimics using histopathology images.
+This pipeline has been tested on Ubuntu 22.04.4, CUDA compatible graphic card and RAM > 16GB.

+## To get started: Select the region of interest from the scanned slide, crop it and save it as jpg/jpeg/png/tiff/ image.
+This image would be the input to the pipeline.
 ## Prerequisites

 Before running the pipeline, ensure you have the following: